Alcohol & Other Drugs

 For more information visit National Health and Medical Research Council website.

 There is particular concern for younger people drinking alcohol beyond the Australian Guidelines for adults.
-The guidelines state under the age of 18 that no alcohol is the safest option and encourage young people to delay their use of alcohol as long as possible.
-However, the latest statistics of 17-year-old secondary students found 17% of 17-year-olds had consumed more than 4 alcoholic drinks on one day in the last week.
+The guidelines state under 18s should not drink and encourage young people to delay their use of alcohol as long as possible.
+However, the latest statistics of 17-year-old secondary students found 13% of 17-year-olds had consumed more than 4 alcoholic drinks on one day in the last week.

 The last part of the brain to develop is the prefrontal lobe.
 Here is where crucial skills are developing in: